Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 Most collectors will agree that the three best card grading companies are Professional Sports Authenticator (PSA), Sportscard Guaranty (SGC), and Beckett Grading Services (BGS and BVG).

 PSA is the biggest and probably the most well-known grader in the hobby.
-While no concrete evidence exists, anecdotally speaking PSA graded cards tend to sell for a slightly higher premium versus comparable SGC, BGS, or BVG-graded cards.
+While no concrete evidence exists, anecdotally speaking, PSA-graded cards tend to sell for a slightly higher premium versus comparable SGC, BGS, or BVG-graded cards.

 As to collectors, our recent survey found that in five different categories, PSA was found to be the best grading company in four of the five categories: accuracy, trust, customer service, and data quality.